The-Computer-Cowboy/Google-Chronicle/README.md

     Description: YARA-L rules are used to identify malicious files, network traffic patterns and user behavior patterns.
     Contents:
+        YARA-L rules are located in subfolders within the "Rules" folder.
+Each subfolder is named according to their specific tool that triggers these events.

         Custom YARA-L Rules: Unique rules developed to detect specific threats and attack techniques.

 Usage